 - Post links to surveys and promote any of your other methods for gathering feedback.

 An easier, but perhaps less effective, way for gathering feedback is to put a suggestions box or comments book in your establishment so that customers can discretely submit their thoughts about their experience.

-Make sure the box or book is in a convenient place where it is easy for customers to find and let your customers know you are grateful for any comments, complaints and questions they provide.
-Ensure you read all the feedback you receive – positive feedback is great as it reinforces what you are doing right, but negative feedback that constructively critiques your business is even more useful as it highlights where your business can improve.
+Make sure the box or book is in a convenient place where it is easy for customers to find, and let guests know you are grateful for any comments, complaints and questions they provide.
+Make sure you read all the feedback you receive - positive feedback is great as it reinforces what you are doing right, but negative feedback that constructively critiques your business is even more useful as it highlights where your business can improve.

 People love freebies, offers and discounts.
 You can encourage customer feedback by offering meal deal codes, free drink tokens or discount vouchers.
 Boost your custom by picking quieter days of the week for when these offers are valid and you have a win-win situation.

 So there you have it: five ways you can gather feedback and implement it to improve your products, service and the whole customer experience.
-Not all the of the above methods will be suited to your business, but so long as you are proactive in seeking your customers’ opinions then your business will reap the rewards.
+Not all of the above methods will be suited to your business, but as long as you are proactive in seeking your customers' opinions, your business will reap the rewards.